mttwdevelops/Python-Practice/readme.md

 Task List:
 - [ ] Complete Python Developer in 2022: Zero to Mastery
+- [ ] 100 Days of Python Projects
 - [ ] SQL - MySQL for Data Analytics and Business
 - [ ] Tableau 2020 A-Z

 Started on June 09, 2022.

 @mttwdevelops

+## June 23, 2022
+I spent today's morning to early afternoon preparing for my interview since this is my first time interviewing in a while, and it's for a non-actuary role.
+I will be working with actuaries since it's for a life insurance position, so I definitely have a foot in the door with experience, but I'm not going to jinx it.
+Besides that, I continued with another day of the project course.

 ## June 22, 2022
 I finished section 4 of the Developer course, which focused on more advanced basics such as loops, function, *args and **kwargs, among other things.
 It took about four hours, but I'm now complete with sections 1-5 and am now over a third done with the course, albeit I'm familiar with most of the content so far.